 Estonian people: I found people in service industries to be helpful, honest and efficient but in general I found the people to be of a shy disposition which meant casual conversation with locals was difficult to initiate at times, something solo travellers would notice most.
 Those that I did manage to engage with were exceptionally friendly and courteous.

 Approximately a quarter of the population is ethnic Russian.
-Despite the ubiquitous presence of churches the overwhelming majority of Estonians are atheist.
+Despite the ubiquitous presence of churches there is a large atheist population.

 Electrical plugs: The standard continental European type which is the two round pin plug/socket of 220V-240V.
 WIFI is widely available in Estonia.